High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Numerical Experiments

-Moreover, we observe that the noise distribution has a limited impact on the stopping time~for~most methods.
-As shown in the figure, changes in the noise distribution result in no significant variation in the average stopping time for the majority of methods.
-However, TR-SSQP-AveH is an exception.
-Even when $\epsilon = 10^{-4}$, this method can terminate within 10 iterations on certain datasets under~normal noise.
-In contrast, under heavy-tailed noise, TR-SSQP-AveH requires~at~least 100~\mbox{iterations}~to~converge.
-This difference arises because heavy-tailed noise is more widely \mbox{distributed}~than normal~noise, introducing greater variability and randomness into the estimates of the objective models.
-Consequently, this increased uncertainty slows down the convergence of TR-SSQP-AveH under such~noise distributions.
-This phenomenon is less apparent for other methods, as they require around 100~iterations to converge even under normal noise when $\epsilon = 10^{-4}$.
+Third, we observe that when the noise satisfies the conditions specified in the probabilistic oracles, the noise distribution has a limited impact on the stopping time for most methods.
+As shown in Figure \ref{fig:cutest} (a-e), changes in the noise distribution result in no significant variation in the average stopping time for most methods.
+In contrast, Figure \ref{fig:cutest} (f) displays a substantial deviation from this pattern, with the average stopping time increasing significantly compared to (a)-(e), even for large $\epsilon$.
+This deterioration is attributed to the extremely heavy-tailed nature of Cauchy noise, which does not even have a finite mean, so the sample average cannot reliably estimate the true quantity even as the sample size increases.
+Due to the unbounded mean, TR-SSQP-AveH is affected by Cauchy noise more severely than the other methods.
+This method terminates within $10^3$ to $10^4$ iterations under Cauchy noise with $\epsilon=10^{-4}$, while it terminates within $10^2$ to $10^3$ iterations under the other five noises with the same $\epsilon$.
+This phenomenon is less apparent for the other methods, as they generally require more iterations to converge across different noise distributions.

+\begin{remark} We further discuss the impact of Hessian approximation quality on both the theory and practice of our method.
+For first-order stationarity, our theoretical iteration complexity results do not require any high-accuracy Hessian approximation assumptions; that is, the quality of the Hessian estimate does not affect the theoretical guarantees.
+This is reasonable, since the first-order convergence analysis relies on establishing sufficient decrease guarantees, which depend only on gradient information and do not involve second-order oracles.
+Nevertheless, as our experiments indicate, the Hessian approximation can have a substantial effect on practical performance, as reflected in the noticeably different behavior produced by different Hessian construction methods in Figure \ref{fig:cutest}.